AppsFlyerSDK/appsflyer-unreal-plugin/README.md

-# Unreal AppsFlyer Plugin
+# Unreal AppsFlyer plugin

 v6.10.1

-🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com

-*When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , reproduction steps, code snippets, logs, and any additional relevant information.*
+🛠 In order for us to provide optimal support, please submit any issues to support@appsflyer.com.
+When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , reproduction steps, code snippets, logs, and any additional relevant information.

-## Table of content
+## Table of contents

 - [SDK versions](#plugin-build-for)
 - [Installation](#installation)